eduvpn/eduvpn-common/docs/src/api/overview/getconfig.md

 ## Detailed information

-To get a configuration that is used to actually establish a tunnel with the VPN server, we have the Get Config function for Institute Access and Secure Internet (the exact name depends on the language you're using) function in the library.
+To get a configuration that is used to actually establish a tunnel with the VPN server, we have the Get Config function for Institute Access, Custom Servers and Secure Internet (the exact name depends on the language you're using) function in the library.
 This function has two parameters *URL* and *Prefer TCP*.

-*URL* is the base url of the server to connect to e.g. `nl.eduvpn.org`.
+*URL/OrgID* is the base URL of the server to connect to e.g. `nl.eduvpn.org` in case of Institute Access or a Custom Server.
+In case of Secure Internet, the identifier is the Organization ID.
 Use the correct function to indicate if it is an Institute Access server or a Secure Internet server.
-A user configured server is often an Institute Access server.
-In case of a Secure Internet server and no Secure Internet was configured previously, this URL is set as the home server.
-This means that this server is set as the authorization server for all secure internet servers.

 The *Prefer TCP* flag is a boolean that indicates whether or not we want to prefer TCP to connect over the VPN.
 This flag is useful if the user has enabled e.g. a setting that prefers the use of TCP, which is only supported by OpenVPN.
 Note that this setting may be ignored by the server.